influxdata/influxdb-client-java/README.md

 This clients are a work in progress and hosted in Bonitoo.io Snapshot Repository.

-If you want to use it with the Maven, you have to add a Bonitoo.io Snapshot Repository to your pom.xml:
+If you want to use it with the Maven, you have to add the Bonitoo.io Snapshot Repository to your pom.xml:

 ```xml
 <repositories>